 In our first two additions of Fourth Friday Financial (FFF) we covered communication and the importance of having a written plan.
-For our third installment of FFF, I thought it would be helpful to discuss at a very high level “how to” go about creating a written plan (budget) .
+For our third installment of FFF, I thought it would be helpful to discuss at a very high level “how to” go about creating a budget (written plan) .
 Let me say right up front that this is going to take some time and initially you will likely feel overwhelmed.
 But – I promise once you build and refine your budget it will require much less time and effort.

-I have included a link to two forms that Dave Ramsey has perfected as part as his Financial Peace University (FPU) course.
-These two forms will help you start the process of creating a solid budget.
+We like to use the approach Dave Ramsey has perfected as part as his Financial Peace University (FPU) course.
+These two exercises will help you start the process of creating a solid budget.

 Remember don’t try to make it perfect the first time.
 And for many of you, please do not let your feelings of discouragement keep you from moving forward.
 We would love to hear how you are doing or if you have any questions – just send us a note!

 UPDATE JAN 2017- Speaking of Financial Peace University… We highly recommend taking this personal finance course- it’s truly a life-changer.
 Be watching for the next time we coordinate the class at Linworth Baptist Church in Worthington.
 You don’t have to attend the church to join us!
 See more details here or look for an FPU course near you.